Browsing Category:

 5. Add diced vegetables and plantains.

-6. Cook for at least 4 hours, allowing flavors to meld.
+6. Lastly, cook for at least 4 hours, allowing flavors to meld.
 Add water if needed to replace evaporated but allow to thicken.
 Add salt and pepper to taste.

 Garnish your Slow Cooker Sancocho with cilantro, limes, and avocado.
 Serve with a side of white rice.
 Eat while reading Elizabeth Acevedo’s Clap When You Land.